atlassian/jira-actions/CONTRIBUTING.md

 [Git commit messages](https://chris.beams.io/posts/git-commit/)

-## Releasing
+## Releasing and publishing new version

+##### If you are going to release module with major or minor change

+1. Mark commit with tag `release-?.?.0-alpha`.
+Always remember to mark first commit which introduce minor/major change
+2. Push tag to repository
+3. Run a Travis build with `{"env":"RELEASE=true"}`
+4. Update `CHANGELOG.md` file with information about release date, release version and github comparing changes link

+##### If you are going to release module with bug-fix change

+1. Run a Travis build with `{"env":"RELEASE=true"}`
+2. Update `CHANGELOG.md` file with information about release date, release version and github comparing changes link

-Versioning, releasing and distribution are managed by the [gradle-release] plugin.
+Versioning, releasing and distribution can be done also by the [gradle-release] plugin.

 [gradle-release]: https://bitbucket.org/atlassian/gradle-release/src/release-0.5.0/README.md